 - Biconical springs: They are the spring mattresses of a lifetime.
 Its structure is made up of independent springs, they offer medium firmness and are the ones that offer the best support to the body.
 Within their range, they are the most affordable.

 - Continuous wire springs: This type of mattress has a type of springs that are joined by a single steel wire, which provides extra consistency and firmness.
 They offer greater flexibility than biconical springs and better distribute body weight.

 - Pocket springs: These mattresses are made up of hundreds of independent springs, each one inside a bag, and all these bags are sewn together.
-This structure avoids the noise that this type of mattress produces with movement since the springs do not rub against each other.
+This structure avoids the noise that this type of mattress produces with the movement since the springs do not rub against each other.
 They also provide great firmness that makes them the ideal mattresses for corpulent people.